 Good Energy is a renewable energy supplier.
-The business was changing its name from Unit[e] to Good Energy and we were briefed to create the new logo.
+The business was changing its name from Unit[e] to Good Energy and I was briefed to create the new logo.

-Given the name change and that all materials needed to be reprinted, we suggested that this was an opportune time to review the brand, identity and marketing materials.
+Given the name change and that all materials needed to be reprinted, I suggested that this was an opportune time to review the brand, identity and marketing materials.

 Branding and identity

-We took the client through our branding process: researching the business, its market and competitors.
-From this analysis we defined the brand, as being the ‘Waitrose’ of the electricity world, positioned at the premium end of the market: a little more expensive than other suppliers, but the greenest and most ethical electricity supplier, with the best customer service.
+I took the client through my branding process: researching the business, its market and competitors.
+From this analysis, I defined the brand as being the ‘Waitrose’ of the electricity world: positioned at the premium end of the market, a little more expensive, but the greenest and most ethical electricity supplier, offering the best customer service.

-This brand position informed, and was reflected in, the new professional and serious-looking visual identity we created.
-The identity consisted of the logo, strapline, colour palette, typeface and recycled paper stock.
+This brand position informed, and was reflected in, the new professional and serious-looking visual identity, which consisted of a logo, strapline, colour palette, typeface and recycled paper stock.

-Following the rebranding we designed all of Good Energy’s marketing collateral including posters, newspaper and magazine adverts, information packs, postcards, displays, office signage, newsletter, email newsletter and environmental reports.
+Following the rebranding I designed all of Good Energy’s marketing collateral including posters, national newspaper and magazine adverts, information packs, postcards, displays, office signage, newsletters, email newsletters and environmental reports.

 Switching to Good Energy can cut an individual’s carbon emissions by a huge amount, without them having to change their lifestyle.
 This insight inspired the national advertising campaign, which showed Good Energy customers in their homes, with the heading ‘Eco-warriors’ and the line ‘Live the life you want without harming your world’.